top of page

 Avoided wildfire emissions could fund forest health and resiliency while reducing fuel treatment work.

 The most promising opportunities include forest carbon offset projects (supporting improved forest management), avoided wildfire emissions credits (funding forest health and reducing fuel treatment work), and water quantity markets (showing strong potential for water leasing once rights are clarified).
-Other markets, like biodiversity or blue carbon, face cost, policy, or maturity hurdles today but may offer opportunities as conditions evolve.
+Other markets, like biodiversity or blue carbon, face cost, policy, or maturity hurdles but may offer opportunities as conditions evolve.

 “Developing ecosystem service credit projects is highly site- and market-specific,” said Bea Covington, Sustainability & ESG Director at Greene Economics.
-“The challenge for DNR—and for any state managing lands held in trust—is balancing the need to generate revenue for trust beneficiaries with protecting and enhancing environmental and social benefits.
+“The challenge for DNR — and for any state managing lands held in trust — is balancing the need to generate revenue for trust beneficiaries with protecting and enhancing environmental and social benefits.
 Our team also developed a market alignment framework to help DNR assess when and where ecosystem service market projects make economic and policy sense.
 It’s a tool they can use now and adapt as markets evolve.”

 The project was authorized by the 2023 Washington State Operating Budget and funded by the Climate Commitment Act, giving DNR the legislative and financial support needed to explore participation in ecosystem service markets.